 The MSc Energy and the Environment builds on the success of our respected and long-running Environmental Management course (600 graduates).
 It utilises new and existing expertise or research strengths in Environmental Impact Assessment, carbon trading, planning and impacts of wind, hydro and nuclear power within Biological and Environmental Science, and expertise in Energy Management and Environmental Economics within the School of Management with which Biological and Environmental Science have an established teaching link.

 - an understanding of the scientific principles (atmospheric, hydrological, geomorphological and ecological) that underpin current environmental issues

 - an understanding of the economic, political, social and legal frameworks for managing the environment

 - a sound training in relevant practical, investigative, research and generic skills that managers in the energy and environment sector should possess.

 A minimum of a second class honours degree (2.1 preferred) or equivalent in a relevant subject.
 Applicants without these formal qualifications but with significant appropriate/relevant work/life experience are encouraged to apply.

 English language requirements

-English Language Requirements: If English is not your first language, you must provide evidence of your proficiency such as a minimum IELTS score of 6 (minimum 6 in each skill), or TOEFL: Listening 23, Reading 23, Speaking 23, Writing 23.
+English Language Requirements: If English is not your first language, you must provide evidence of your proficiency such as a minimum IELTS score of 6.5 (5.5 in all bands).

 for information about available scholarships.